When are permutation invariants Cohen-Macaulay?

-\section{\bf Preliminaries.}
+\section{Preliminaries.}

 For an introduction to the invariant theory of finite groups and descriptions of the important results we refer the reader to the wonderful survey article by Richard Stanley \cite{bible}.
-Both computational and theoretical aspects of invariant theory are surveyed in \cite{D-K}.
-Facts about invariants of finite groups specifically in positive characteristic may be found in \cite{C-W}.
+Both computational and theoretical aspects of invariant theory are surveyed in the book of Derksen and Kemper \cite{D-K}.
+Facts about invariants of finite groups specifically in positive characteristic may be found in our book \cite{C-W}.